ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-database-and-server-statistics.dotnet.markdown

-# Client API : Commands : How to get database and server statistics?
+# Commands : How to get database and server statistics?

 There are two types of statistics available.
 First type of statistics returns server-wide information, the second one returns statistics for particular database.